Cilembu Sweet Potatoes

 Inventory, lb : 0

 Cilembu sweet potatoes are long and cylindrical with a slightly irregular shape.
-Their exterior skin is rough with a golden brown hue and may be speckled with petite eyes and root hairs.
-Their inner flesh is light brown-orange, turning a yellow-orange hue when roasted.
-Its most notable feature, however, is its flavor, sweet and fluffy producing a naturally occurring honey sweet syrupy glaze when roasted or baked.
+The exterior skin is rough with a golden-brown hue and is speckled with petite eyes and root hairs.
+The inner flesh is ivory to light brown-orange, turning a rich yellow-orange when cooked.
+Cilembu sweet potatoes are known for its velvety and sticky texture and sweet honey-like flavor when roasted or baked.

 Cilembu sweet potatoes are available year-round.

-The Cilembu sweet potato, also known as Ubi Cilembu, Ubi Madu Cilembu, and Honey sweet potato, is botanically known as part of Ipomoea batatas and a member of the Convolvulaceae family.
-The Cilembu is an older variety sweet potato that has had various names throughout the years and was officially recognized under the Cilembu name in 2001 by the Indonesian Ministry of Agriculture.
-Cilembu are celebrated above other sweet potato types for the sweet honey flavored syrup that they produce when roasted or baked.
+The Cilembu sweet potato, botanically classified as Ipomoea batatas, is a member of the Convolvulaceae family.
+Also known as Ubi Cilembu, Ubi Madu Cilembu, and Honey sweet potato, the Cilembu is an older variety that has had various names throughout the years and was officially recognized under the Cilembu name in 2001 by the Indonesian Ministry of Agriculture.
+Cilembu are celebrated above other sweet potato types for the sweet honey flavor that they produce when roasted or baked.
 In addition to being sold as a tuber at the marketplace today they are popularly sold from street vendors as a snack food, simply roasted and wrapped in paper, and processed for use in the production of chips, jams, cakes, and syrups.

-Cilembu sweet potatoes can be prepared in a manner similar to other sweet potato varieties however they are most commonly roasted or baked because of the natural honey sweet glaze they produce when prepared in this method.
-In the commercial marketplace processed Cilembu sweet potatoes are used to make chips, cakes, and jams.
-The most popular preparation method of preparing the Cilembu sweet potato is simply baked or roasted skin on, then served hot as is.
+Cilembu sweet potatoes are best suited for cooked applications such as roasting or baking.
+Boiling and steaming are not recommended because the natural sweet honey flavor is lost.
+In the commercial marketplace, processed Cilembu sweet potatoes are used to make chips, cakes, and jams.
+The most popular preparation method for preparing the Cilembu sweet potato is simply baked or roasted skin on, then served hot as is.
 Cilembu sweet potatoes can also be sliced into rounds or wedges then roasted or deep fried.
-Baked skin on the inner flesh of the Cilembu sweet potato can be removed and used as a filling for cakes and pastries both savory and sweet.
-In addition to the tubers, the young leaves of the Cilembu sweet potato plant can be used as well in soups or sautéed and paired with a spicy sambal.
-Popular complimentary ingredients include chili, coconut milk, palm sugar, pine leaves, smoked fish, tomato, brown sugar, butter, sweet chili sauce, taro, brown sugar, and butter.
-To store Cilembu sweet potatoes keep in an open and dry place well off of the ground.
-For best flavor use within 3 to 4 weeks before potatoes have started to sprout or develop brown spots.
+The baked skin on the inner flesh of the Cilembu sweet potato can be removed, and the cooked flesh can be used as a filling for cakes and pastries both savory and sweet.
+Complimentary ingredients include chili, coconut milk, palm sugar, pine leaves, smoked fish, tomato, brown sugar, butter, sweet chili sauce, taro, brown sugar, and butter.
+Cilembu sweet potatoes keep up to a month when stored in a cool, dry, and dark place.

 Recipes that include Cilembu Sweet Potatoes.
 One is easiest, three is harder.